 How Weichert Updates Personal Information And Your Right of Access

 We use reasonable efforts to verify the accuracy and timeliness of personal information used in our business.
 We periodically update this information based upon input provided by you, your employer and suppliers.
-You are entitled to verify the accuracy of the personal information we hold about you (by contacting Weichert’s Data Privacy Officer, Doug Ciampaglione) and to have the personal information corrected, amended or deleted where it is inaccurate or processed in violation of our obligations under the European Community Directive on Data Protection 95/46/EC (and to the General Data Protection regulation (EU 2016/679) (“GDPR”), as amended).
+You are entitled to verify the accuracy of the personal information we hold about you (by contacting Weichert’s Data Privacy Officer, Chris Shull) and to have the personal information corrected, amended or deleted where it is inaccurate or processed in violation of our obligations under the European Community Directive on Data Protection 95/46/EC (and to the General Data Protection regulation (EU 2016/679) (“GDPR”), as amended).
 At any time, you can log into your private home page to access your personal information.
 From your home page, you can activate various links to view, add or change personal information and data.
 Information that you add or change will be automatically saved to our database when you prompt the system.

 How Weichert Uses Personal Information